osurdml/lqmon/readme.md

 link and the bandwidth of that link, perhaps I could estimate the bandwidth of any other access point without establishing a link.

+Being able to predict or communicate the future availability of the currently online nodes may be useful for cooperative robotic exploration.

 Notes
 -----
 A few metrics we could consider to determine link quality (thereby bandwidth):